Back Cover Blurbs Can Help Sell Books

 The Big Example Bicycle Repair Cookbook

 Written by a veteran bicycle mechanic and illustrated with hundreds of detailed, color photos, The Big Example Bicycle Repair Cookbook is your ultimate reference to dozens of maintenance and upgrade tasks.
-Each repair is presented in recipe format where tools, materials, options, and any prerequisite skills are clearly presented along with step-by-step instructions.
+Each repair is presented in recipe format where tools, materials, options, and any prerequisite skills are displayed along with step-by-step instructions.
 Whether you’re an amateur rider who wants to tackle basic maintenance or a pro mechanic, The Big Example Bicycle Repair Cookbook is the last bicycle book you’ll ever need.

 - Learn about and lubricate six common friction points that reduce speed and cause wear